All Episodes

 Who were those agents?

-When I what was the breakdown?
+What was the breakdown?

-Was there Secret Service on that roof in 2016, and then why not in 2024?
+Was there Secret Service on that roof in 2016?

-All records or documents maintained by Secret Service related to President Trump's campaign event at the Pittsburgh Butler Regional Airport in October 2020 regarding the preparation and planning for the event, the personnel numbers at the event, all correspondence to or from former director Kimberly Cheadle from January 2021 through the date of processing related to the protection of and the Secret Service detail assigned to President Trump.
+All records or documents maintained by Secret Service related to President Trump's campaign event at the Pittsburgh Butler Regional Airport in October 2020 regarding the preparation and planning for the event, the personnel numbers at the event, all correspondence to or from former director Kimberly Cheadle from January 2021 through the date of processing related to the protection of and the secret service detail assigned to President Trump.

 You know, let me just pause right there for a second.